isabelc/crucible/README.md

 5. Search for `crucible-` to capture prefixed handles and replace with: `megatherium-`

 Then, update the stylesheet header in style.css and the links in footer.php with your own information.
 Next, update or delete this readme.
+Change the crucible.pot filename to your textdomain.pot